janus-ssp/janus/docs/metadata/index.md

 - `text` - Will be rendered as a text field.
 - `file` - Will be rendered as a file input box and it will allow for file upload.
-- `select` - Will be renderes as a select box.
+- `select` - Will be rendered as a select box.
 - `boolean` - Will be rendered as a checkbox.

 ----